nplrkn/alsoran/README.md

 - Ue state in Redis datastore.
 - Session setup (TS 23.502, figure 4.3.2.2.1-1).
 - Procedures: NG Setup, RAN Configuration Update, F1 Setup, E1 Setup, Initial Access, Uplink NAS, Downlink NAS, Initial Context Setup, Pdu Session Resource Setup, AMF Status Indication, GNB CU Configuration Update, GNB CU CP Configuration Update.
+- Connection management stack
-- Async SCTP connection management and ASN.1 libraries for NGAP, E1AP, F1AP and RRC.
+- ASN.1 libraries for NGAP, E1AP, F1AP and RRC.
 - Rust ASN.1 autogenerator (written in Python).

-Generally only the success cases are covered, and there are a lot of 'To Dos'!
+Generally only the success cases are covered, and there are a lot of 'To Dos'.

 ## Building and running integration tests

-The build currently relies on `lld` to reduce linker memory needs.
-You will either need to install it (`sudo apt install lld` or similar), or edit .cargo/config to remove the target.x86_64-unknown-linux-gnu config and revert to plain cc linking.
+The build relies on `lld` to reduce linker memory needs.
+You will either need to install it (`sudo apt install lld` or similar), or edit .cargo/config to remove the `target.x86_64-unknown-linux-gnu` config and revert to plain `cc` linking.

 `cargo test` runs the integration test suite, minus the live Redis test.